Bring Back Brown Bag Breathing

 High lactic acid in the blood is a basic sign of stress and chronic inflammation, and an indication that thyroid metabolism has been suppressed.
 Anything that helps to promote oxidative metabolism and reduce lactate levels, can be seen as being protective against stress and disease, and CO2 is a pro-metabolism, anti-stress, anti-inflammatory substance.

-Stress and the release of the polyunsaturated free fatty acids promotes hyperglycemia, and hyperglycemia increases lactic acid production.
+Stress and the increased release of the polyunsaturated free fatty acids, promotes hyperglycemia, and hyperglycemia increases lactic acid production.
 Lactic acid is an independent predictor of insulin resistance and diabetes.
 Measuring CO2 exhalation is powerfully diagnostic.
-Sugar helps to lower free fatty acids and lactate, increasing CO2, and as such is an anti-diabetes substance.
+Sugar helps to lower free fatty acids and lactate, increasing CO2, and as such, is an anti-diabetes substance.

-Some of the dietary measures which can be explored in an attempt to achieve a pro-metabolic state, include the provision of sufficient protein and other nutrients (from milk and cheese and gelatinous meats) the limiting of difficult to digest starches and fibers (from grains, beans, nuts and under cooked vegetables) and plenty of carbohydrate from sources such as sweet ripe fruits and juices, honey and white sugar.
+Some of the dietary measures which have been explored in an attempt to achieve a pro-metabolic state, include the provision of sufficient protein and other nutrients (from milk and cheese and gelatinous meats), the limiting of difficult to digest starches and fibers (from grains, beans, nuts and under cooked vegetables), and plenty of carbohydrate from sources such as sweet ripe fruits and juices, honey and white sugar.

-Both salt and sugar can help to suppress the stress hormones and promote the production of carbon dioxide, increasing thyroid energy production in general, and they can be used as part of an approach helping to protect against some of the damaging effects of excessive exercise or training and other forms of stress.
+Both salt and sugar, can help to suppress the stress hormones and promote the production of carbon dioxide, increasing thyroid energy production in general, and they have been used as part of an approach, helping to protect against some of the damaging effects of excessive exercise or training, and other forms of stress.

 Some other pro-metabolism, pro-CO2 anti-stress things include thiamine (B1), acetazolamide, methylene blue, aspirin, niacinamide, vitamin D, K, biotin and B6, coconut oil, red light, and cyproheptadine.

-Regular daily bag breathing is a cheap and easy method which can help to increase carbon dioxide levels, lower lactic acid production, improve thyroid energy metabolism, and generally protect against stress, inflammation and disease.
+Regular daily bag breathing is a cheap and easy method which is used to help to increase carbon dioxide levels, lower lactic acid production, improve thyroid energy metabolism, and generally protect against stress, inflammation and disease.
 Adaptation to a high altitude promotes CO2 and lowers lactic acid, and has been shown to be highly disease protective.